M0rtalPhe0nix/2D-landmark-based-Pose-Estimation/README.md

 # 2D-landmark-based-Pose-Estimation

-In this project, the input is a 2D image or video, and the output is a set of coordinates that represent the location of the landmarks on the object or person.
-These landmarks can include points such as joints, facial features, or other identifiable features that can be used to determine the pose.
+In this project, the input is a 2D image or video, and the output is a set of Angles that represent the Oriantation of the landmarks on person.
+These landmarks can include 384 facial Points that can be used to determine the pose.

 The goal of this project is to accurately estimate the pose of a person in the image or video in real-time, which can have a wide range of applications in fields such as robotics, human-computer interaction.